omeritzics/Obtainium/README.md

 [![Nightly Build](https://github.com/omeritzics/Updatium/actions/workflows/nightly.yml/badge.svg)](https://github.com/omeritzics/Updatium/actions/workflows/nightly.yml)

 Update your Android apps directly from the APK source.
-Forked from [Obtainium](https://github.com/ImranR98/Obtainium) due to the developer's problematic political views and his terrible behaviour toward Jews who wanted to contribute to his app.
+Forked from [Obtainium](https://github.com/ImranR98/Obtainium) due to the developer's problematic political views and his terrible behaviour towards Jewish people who wanted to contribute to his app.

-Updatium allows you to install and update apps directly from their releases pages, and receive notifications when new releases are made available.
+Updatium allows you to install and update apps directly from their releases pages or APK sources, and receive notifications when new releases are available.

 Currently supported App sources:
 - Open Source - General: